 Food sensitivities are often responsible for the accumulation of false fat.
 The commonly experienced collection of excess fluid around the digestive tract is caused by inflammation.
 The same types of inflammation can occur when parts of the body are injured externally, and such physical symptoms provide a good clue as to how the body handles commonly allergenic foods.

-Haas points out wheat, sugar and corn are particularly problematic because they are so commonly used as additives and fillers in processed foods, which make up a large portion of common diets.
-Haas claims people who follow his eating plans lose more than excess water weight, finding relief from common issues such as congestion, fatigue and painful digestive issues.
-He also maintains some people can be cured from more serious medical problems such as fibromyalgia, diabetes, asthma and attention deficit disorder.
+Haas points out wheat, sugar, and corn are particularly problematic because they are so commonly used as additives and fillers in processed foods, which make up a large portion of common diets.
+Haas claims people who follow his eating plans lose more than excess water weight, finding relief from common issues such as congestion, fatigue, and painful digestive issues.
+He also maintains some people can be cured of more serious medical problems such as fibromyalgia, diabetes, asthma and attention deficit disorder.

-Eliminating false fat fits in with many healthy eating plans, as the plans focus on eating whole, unprocessed foods and encourages the identification of potentially allergenic foods.
-The staples of these diets include lean meats, vegetables and fruits, whole grains, nuts and legumes.
+Eliminating false fat fits in with many healthy eating plans, as the plans focus on eating whole, unprocessed foods and encourage the identification of potentially allergenic foods.
+The staples of these diets include lean meats, vegetables, and fruits, whole grains, nuts, and legumes.

 A bit of experimentation can also go a long way in helping to eliminate false fat.
 For example, cutting out only dairy for a week or two and watching for results, then repeating the elimination process for other common trigger foods such as wheat and sugar.
 Some people who accumulate false fat due to food sensitivities have trouble with most or all of the aforementioned foods while some may only need to eliminate or cut back on one or two.